-Add the remaining 1 tbsp. of butter to the pan.
+- Add another 1 tbsp. of butter to the pan.
 Add the flour, all at once, stirring to remove lumps.
 Cook gently over medium heat for about five minutes or just until the the edges start to brown.
 Pour in the broth (or broth and cream) in a thin stream, stirring as you pour.
 Pour in just enough to reach the consistency that you prefer.
 Season with salt and pepper.
 Simmer for a few minutes.
 Off the heat, stir in the remaining 2 tbsps. of butter.
 Keep the gravy warm.

-To assemble your bangers and mash, spread a cup of mashed potatoes on a plate.
+- To assemble your bangers and mash, spread a cup of mashed potatoes on a plate.
 Lay the sausages on top.
 Spoon the peas on the side.
 Pour onion gravy over and around the mashed potatoes and sausages.
-Serve with buttered toast on the side.
-A light vegetable soup would make for a complete meal.
+Serve the bangers and mash at once.